 The goal of this post isn’t to make anyone feel bad for anything they may have already written or deter a writer from creating a POC character.
 Far from it.
 Some people may think non-POC can’t write POC characters, but I’m not one of them.
 I think we need to have more minority characters.
 And yes, I do believe they can be written by authors who aren’t minorities.
 Because let’s be honest, the majority of m/m romance authors are women.
 So that means we had to do research to write about gay men and make sure we’re presenting their stories with compassionate consideration, yeah?
 That’s all us ethnic/POC/minority readers are asking for, a little bit of consideration.

-Thanks for reading!
-And if you're looking for m/m stories with POC characters, check out my
+If you're looking for m/m stories with POC characters, check out my

-Bad Boys Need Love Too Series.
+Bad Boys Need Love Too Series!

 My rambling and not at all edited thoughts on romance novels, writing, wrestling, shoes, dogs, roller derby and whatever TV show I'm binging.